-1These reforms differ from the classical simple tax reform going back to Saez (2001), where the marginal tax (or subsidy) rate is changed in a very small interval.
+3These reforms differ from the classical simple tax reform going back to Saez (2001), where the marginal tax (or subsidy) rate is changed in a very small interval.
 Instead, we consider an increase in marginal tax rates throughout the income distribution.
 The advantage of our reform is that it is not sensitive to how fine the income grid is, making it more suitable for large structural models.

-Dynamic structural model We set up a dynamic discrete choice model with heterogeneous and unitary households, who have to decide on childcare provision for their children, leisure of the mother and whether the mother works full-time, part-time, or does not work at all.2 During regular working hours, children can be cared for by the mother, through the use of informal childcare (e.g. grandparents) or in public childcare services.3 In our model, labor supply decisions directly affect future wages: career penalties for working less than full-time reflect the empirical phenomenon that lower maternal labor supply today results in lower hourly wages in the future.
+Dynamic structural model We build on and extend Turon (2019)'s model of dynamic discrete choice of couples with children where households decide whether the mother works full-time, part-time, or does not work at all.4 In the present paper, households are unitary and we allow for leisure time for the mother as well as for the possibility of informal childcare being available.
+During regular working hours, children can be cared for by the mother, through the use of informal childcare (e.g., grandparents) or in public childcare services.5 In our model, labor supply decisions directly affect future wages: career penalties for working less than full-time reflect the empirical phenomenon that lower maternal labor supply today results in lower hourly wages in the future.
 Accounting for these penalties is crucial as they constitute a large part of the long-run fiscal effects of the redistribution tools we examine.

 A notable feature of our model is the large amount of heterogeneity.
-First, we account for heterogeneity in the timing and spacing of births of up to three children, in education and in wages.
-The particular way in which the household's need for childcare and their preference for domestic childcare (carried out by the mother) evolve with the child age builds on Turon (2019).

-Additionally, households differ from each other in three unobserved dimensions: (i) their preference for domestic childcare, (ii) their taste for the mother's leisure, and (iii) the family's access to free informal childcare.
+First, we account for heterogeneity in the timing and spacing of births, in education and in wages.
+Additionally, households differ in three unobserved dimensions: (i) their preference for domestic childcare, (ii) their taste for the mother's leisure, and (iii) the family's access to free informal childcare.
 By incorporating (iii) and leisure choices, we depart from the often-made assumption that childcare hours equal work hours.
-Instead, we allow for hours of work to be greater or smaller than hours of childcare.4
+Instead, we allow for hours of work to be greater or smaller than hours of childcare, which is needed to match patterns observed in the data.6